Azure/missionlz/docs/deployment-guide-terraform.md

 ### Terraform apply

-After intializing the directory, use `terraform apply` to provision the resources described in `mlz/main.tf` and its referenced modules at `mlz/modules/*`.
+After intializing the directory, use `[terraform apply](https://www.terraform.io/docs/cli/commands/apply.html)` to provision the resources described in `mlz/main.tf` and its referenced modules at `mlz/modules/*`.

-> Looking to deploy this new spoke in a cloud other than `AzureCloud`, say `AzureUsGovernment`?
-Follow the guidance at [Deploying to Other Clouds](#Deploying-to-Other-Clouds) to set the correct variables for the deployment.

-Here's the docs on `terraform apply`: <https://www.terraform.io/docs/cli/commands/apply.html>

-When you run `terraform apply`, by default, Terraform will inspect the state of your environment to determine what resource creation, modification, or deletion needs to occur as if you invoked a `terraform plan` and then prompt you for your approval before taking action.
+When you run `terraform apply`, by default, Terraform will inspect the state of your environment to determine what resource creation, modification, or deletion needs to occur as if you invoked a `[terraform plan](https://www.terraform.io/docs/cli/commands/plan.html)` and then prompt you for your approval before taking action.

-Here's the docs on `terraform plan`: <https://www.terraform.io/docs/cli/commands/plan.html>

 1. From the directory in which you executed `terraform init` execute `terraform apply`: